materialsvirtuallab/matcalc/docs/matcalc.md

     potential, filename should end with “.pth”
   * **\*\*kwargs** (*Any*) – Additional keyword arguments for the PESCalculator.
 * **Returns:**
-  ASE calculator compatible with the DeepMD model.
+  ASE calculator compatible with the DeePMD model.
 * **Return type:**
   Calculator